 Generic Name: methyl aminolevulinate topical

-Note: This page contains information about the side effects of methyl aminolevulinate topical.
-Some of the dosage forms included on this document may not apply to the brand name Metvixia.
+Note: This document contains side effect information about methyl aminolevulinate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Metvixia.

 For the Consumer